fmalina/revisions-blocl/activism/theeuro.md

 capital and labor.

-The Troika has shown that, no matter what an individual government says, if it can’t figure out a better way of saving the banks, it is willing to take actions that force the temporary shutdown of a country’s banks, encouraging money to move to stronger banks in Germany and elsewhere.
+The Troika has shown that, no matter what an individual government says, if it can't figure out a better way of saving the banks, it is willing to take actions that force the temporary shutdown of a country’s banks, encouraging money to move to stronger banks in Germany and elsewhere.